monome/docs/norns/play.md

 Check the [known bugs](https://github.com/monome/norns/wiki/known-bugs) list for problems and solutions.

 If you're experiencing hardware problems contact `help@monome.org` and we can help right away.

-## CONTRIBUTING

-Norns is the result of generous contributions by many people, and the ecosystem continues to evolve.
-We welcome discussion and code to help further the goal of an open, dynamic instrument creation platform.
-Check out the [github repo](https://github.com/monome/norns).

-We're also always looking for help with [documentation](https://github.com/monome/docs), if your skills include design, instruction, or proofreading.
-Collective efforts have created numerous exceptional projects over the years, and there's more to a project than just code!

-Found a bug?
-Let us know.
-Please file a [github issue](https://github.com/monome/norns/issues) or let us know on [lines](https://llllllll.co/t/norns-help/14016).